Initialization of a retention and recertification election, 5.6(1)

-Proposing rule making related to retention and recertification elections and providing an opportunity for public comment
+Rule making related to retention and recertification elections

-The Public Employment Relations Board hereby proposes to amend Chapter 5, "Elections," Iowa Administrative Code.
+The Public Employment Relations Board hereby amends Chapter 5, "Elections," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 20.6(5).
+This rule making is adopted under the authority provided in Iowa Code section 20.6(5).

 State or Federal Law Implemented